Skip to main content

 result = execute_tool("unknown", {})

-assert "Unknown tool" in result
+assert "Unknown" in result

 Integration Tests